 1. Wienerwald (Vienna Woods)

-Creeping into the edges of this magical city are the even more magical Wienerwald, or Vienna Woods.
-Popular for centuries among hunters, poachers and woodsmen, as well as inspiration for artists of all disciplines, the Vienna Woods are a popular getaway for locals in need of a break from city life.
+Creeping into the edges of this magical city is the even more magical Wienerwald or Vienna Woods.
+Popular for centuries among hunters, poachers, and woodsmen, as well as inspiration for artists of all disciplines, the Vienna Woods is a popular getaway for locals needing a break from city life.

-If that’s not enough, book yourself a boat trip around the Seegrotte; Europe’s largest underground lake for a truly eerie experience.
+If that’s not enough, book a boat trip around the Seegrotte, Europe’s largest underground lake, for a truly eerie experience.
 Then there’s the Lainzer Wildlife Park, which we’ll talk about in just a little bit…

 2. Lainzer Tiergarten (Lainzer Wildlife Park)

 I get it, you went to Wienerwald, got a taste of nature, and you’re hungry for more.
 Well, dauntless travelers, keep exploring their forest because tame deer await at this beautiful conservation site.